 Careful and complete records should be kept of all campaign transactions.
-Detailed reporting is not required until the campaign reaches the \$1000 mark; however, candidates should keep in mind that campaign records are subject to audit (by the Fair Political Practices Commission) on a random basis.
+Detailed reporting is not required until your campaign reaches the \$1000 mark; however, you should keep in mind that campaign records are subject to audit (by the Fair Political Practices Commission) on a random basis.

-There is a special reporting requirement (covered in the FPPC Information Manual) in the event of "late contributions" in the amount of \$1000 or more received or made during the 16 days immediately prior to Election Day.
-Candidates should refer to the Information Manual for special reporting requirements in the event of committee changes during this period.
+There is a special reporting requirement (covered in the FPPC Information Manual) in the event of "late contributions" in the amount of \$1000 or more received or made during the period of October 17 through Election Day.